rec0de/clonestore-server/docs/api.md

 ## Authentication

-At this time, not authentication mechanisms are in place.
+Authentication is managed by the `Authenticator` class found in `auth.class.rb`.
+As the means of authentication vary widely by your desired usecase, this class only provides demo functionality.

+In general, authenticating a user works by calling the `auth` endpoint with some sort of authentication token which is then verified by the Authenticator class.
+If the token is valid (in the demo implementation a token is valid if and only if it is the string `testtoken`), the API call will return a `sessionToken` that is valid for a certain timeframe and can be used to authenticate subsequent requests by sending it alongside the request as a parameter.

+Calling an API endpoint that requires authentication without a valid `sessionToken` will result in a response of type `authError`.

 ## Methods

-The API consists of four endpoints, `plasmid`, `storage`, `search` and `print`, as well as the root endpoint.
+The API consists of five endpoints, `plasmid`, `storage`, `search`, `print` and `auth`, as well as the root endpoint.

 ### Server info